 START: From A53 follow signs to Flash, fork left in village.
 Go left in 1 mile, signed Goldsytch Moss.
-Turn right at next crossroads and park on bend.
+Turn right at next crossroads and park on bend by track to Moss End Farm.

 Grid ref: SK009650 Postcode: SK170SX